 Online Auto Insurance Shopping Grows in Popularity

-Online auto insurance shopping is growing in popularity, according to the ComScore 2011 Online Auto Insurance Report released last week.
-However, 43 percent still said they went with a local insurance agent to purchase their auto insurance, which is down from 49 percent in 2009.
-But 20 percent of respondents purchased their policies online, up from 15 percent two years ago.
+Online auto insurance shopping is growing in popularity, according to the ComScore 2011 Online Auto Insurance Report.
+Twenty percent of respondents purchased their policies online, up from 15 percent two years ago.
+However, 43 percent still said they went with a local insurance agent to purchase their car insurance policy, which is down from 49 percent in 2009.
+Read more survey results below.

 Free Insurance Comparison